 1330:1345 Introduction’s to the afternoon and a review of Richard Castle’s Mental Health First Aid Course at RBL Pop in Centre Swindon in March.

 1545:1645 The effect of Classical Music on Stress, Anxiety and Mood.
 Emilie Capulet, MMus, MA, PhD Emilie is head of Classical Performance at London College of Music and University of West London.
-Is an award winning international concert pianist, lecturer, writer and musicologist.
-She has written books and articles about music history and performance and music in healthcare.
+Is an award-winning international concert pianist, lecturer, writer and musicologist.
+She has written books and articles about music history, performance and music in healthcare.

 1700: 1730 Questions from the floor to the presenters and a little light music to end the day introduced by Richard Hilling.
 Who’s for dinner tonight?

-Proceeds after expenses at Conference and draw to STG
+Proceeds after expenses from Conference and draw to STG

-The evening function 1945 for 2000 hrs start will be in the hotel restaurant with a two or three course meal.
+Evening function 1945 for 2000 start will be in the hotel restaurant with a two or three course meal.
+Dress - Lounge Suits.

-Those wishing to stay overnight at the Marriott: the price for Thursday night is £74-00 per room including breakfast with the same price for the Friday night.
+Those wishing to stay overnight at the Marriott the prices for Thursday night are £74-00 per room with breakfast included in the cost with the same price for the Friday night.

-On behalf of the Swindon Trauma Group thank you to all that gave their time free of charge to help making this year’s conference another success.
+Swindon Trauma Group thanks all that give time free of charge to help make the conference a success.
 STG wishes everyone a safe journey home.
-Thank you Swindon Marriott for their support and also Royal Wootton Bassett Town Rotary Club, Asda West Swindon and BLB Solicitors Swindon.
-Not forgetting the excellent support from Basepoint Swindon, Lydiard Park Conference Centre, Tesco’s Shaw Village Centre, and Cineworld Shaw Ridge Leisure Park.
+Grateful thanks to Swindon Marriott, Royal Wootton Bassett Town Rotary Club, Asda West Swindon, BLB Solicitors Swindon, Basepoint Swindon, Lydiard Park Conference Centre, Tesco’s Shaw Village Centre and Cineworld Shaw Ridge Leisure Park.